vikashvikku/M1_Calculator_Util/1_Requirements/README.md

   It is available anytime 24/7.

  ## What
- This is a Scientific calculator used for multifunctional.
+ This is a Restaurant Management System used for multifunctional.

  ## Where
  This is accessible from anywhere.

  ## How
- This is developed in C language to avoid complexity and make user friendly.
+ This is developed in JAVA language to avoid complexity and make user friendly.